abelardojarab/intel-fpga-afu/samples/streaming_dma_afu/README.md

 ### README

 ### Streaming DMA AFU
-The streaming DMA AFU implements a read-master (TX) and write-master (RX) DMA channel in loopback configuration.
+The streaming DMA AFU implements read-master and write-master DMA channels.
 The read-master DMA issues reads on the Avalon-MM port and writes on the Avalon-ST port.
 The write-master DMA issues reads on the Avalon-MM port and writes on the Avalon-ST port.
-In the loopback configuration, Avalon-ST port of the read master DMA drives the Avalon-ST port of the write master DMA.
+In the reference configuration provided, Avalon-ST port of the read master DMA drives a pattern checker and Avalon-ST port of the write master DMA is driven from a pattern generator.
+Refer to the Streaming DMA user guide for a detailed description of the hardware architecture.

 ### Software Driver Model
 Each master appears to the software driver as a DMA channel.